knative/eventing/docs/spec/sources.md

 ## Source CRDs

-CRDs that are to be understood as a `source` must be labeled:
+CRDs that are to be understood as a `source` MUST be labeled:

 ```yaml
 apiVersion: apiextensions.k8s.io/v1beta1